MessagePack-CSharp/MessagePack-CSharp/README.md

             return null;
         }

+        options.Security.DepthStep(ref reader);

         var path = reader.ReadString();

+        reader.Depth--;
         return new FileInfo(path);
     }
 }
 ```

+The `DepthStep` and `Depth--` statements provide a level of security while deserializing untrusted data
+that might otherwise be able to execute a denial of service attack by sending messagepack data that would
+deserialize into a very deep object graph leading to a `StackOverflowException` that would crash the process.
+This pair of statements should surround the bulk of any `IMessagePackFormatter<T>.Deserialize` method.

 Your custom formatters must be discoverable via some `IFormatterResolver`.
-Learn more in our [resolvers](#resolvers).
+Learn more in our [resolvers](#resolvers) section.

 You can see many other samples from [builtin formatters](https://github.com/neuecc/MessagePack-CSharp/tree/master/src/MessagePack/Formatters).